 You’ll find some the best surf on the north coast – Godrevy, Perranporth, Watergate Bay and Fistral are renowned surfs spots.
 Depending on wind direction and swell conditions you might also find decent waves on some south coast beaches, such as Gorran Haven, Hemmick and Vault beaches.

 For more information on beaches in Cornwall, take a look at the Visit Cornwall Beach Guide.

 We’ve got lots of beach equipment you can borrow so you don’t have to bring it down with you or go home with a car full!
 There are buckets and spades galore, plus nets, crab lines and pretty much anything else you could want for the beach in the shed next to the office.

-What’s your favourite family beach in Cornwall – and why?
+Which are your favourite toddler friendly beaches in Cornwall – and why?
 We’d love to hear your recommendations.
-Leave a comment below, post on our Facebook page or tweet @bosinver.
+Leave a comment below, post on our Facebook page or tweet @Bosinver.